PRETgroup/goFB/README.md

 ## Output languages

 Primarily, this tool is designed to compile IEC61499 to C.

-There is also partial Verilog support on the roadmap, to replace the currently nonfunctional VHDL compilation toolchain.
+There is also partial Verilog support for compiling BFBs/CFBs for FPGAs.

+There is effort for VHDL compilation but it is currently completely non-functional.

 ## Build